 In recent years, there has been a resurgence of research on wind-assisted ship propulsion.
-The slow uptake of wind propulsion is partially due to marginal profitability and finance options with the present low oil prices and the poor market.
+The slow uptake of wind propulsion is partially due to marginal profitability and finance options with the low oil prices and the poor market in recent years.
 However, a study by CE Delft on the market potential for wind propulsion found that another major barrier is the shortage of transparent and independently verified information and methods to predict the performance of wind propulsors.
 Other barriers identified are lack of sufficient practical examples and tailor-made work to demonstrate compliance with statutory and class rules and regulations.
 Although WiSP and the general industry made significant steps, these barriers are largely still hindering the broad uptake of WASP.

 - Improve methods for transparent performance prediction;